webmproject/WebPShop/README.md

 Photoshop 23.2 and above has partial native WebP support.
 It will appear as `WebP (*.WEBP)` in the "Save as type:" drop-down list at encoding.
 WebPShop will still appear as `WebPShop (*.WEBP, *.WEBP)`.
 Use the latter. \
-WebPShop is used at decoding.
+WebPShop can also be used at decoding through the "Open as..." menu.

 ## Encoding settings